 Clearly, the Big Bang Theory (BBT) on our universe and the Dirac sea in quantum physics are two of the best manifestations of the Laozi's philosophy.
-In BBT, the universe comes from a singularity point, `0', by a `Big Bang'.
+In the BBT, the universe comes from a singularity point, `0', by a `Big Bang'.
 Whence the Big Bang occurs, the equal matter `$x$' and antimatter `$-x$' are burst out.
 In quantum physics, the vacuum, `0', may be considered as a `Dirac sea'.
 Any particle, `$x$', and its inverse one, the antiparticle `$-x$', are included in the Dirac sea.
-Whence a particle `$x$' is excited from the Dirac sea, its antiparticle `$-x$' will be excited at the same time.
+When a particle `$x$' is excited from the Dirac sea, its antiparticle `$-x$' will be excited at the same time.

-However, in this report, we are interested in whether the Laozi's idea can be really used to produce some nontrivial things, discrete integrable models, from `nothing' via a suitable `Dao'.
+In this Letter, we are interested in whether Laozi's idea can be really used to produce some nontrivial things, discrete integrable models, from `nothing' via a suitable `Dao'.

 To see the importance of discrete integrable systems, one may refer to the Scientific Programme Reports of Isaac Newton Institute for Mathematical Science \cite{Newton}.
-For example, quantum physics, which has been proved to be correct by extensive physical experiments, tells that the assumption of a space-time continuum is nolonger adequate at the subatomic scale.
+For example, quantum physics, which has been proved to be correct by extensive physical experiments, tells us that the assumption of a space-time continuum is nolonger adequate at the subatomic scale.
 In this situation, it has been speculated that a coherent theory of quantum gravity requires an inherently discrete description of the fundamental interactions.
-To describe these discrete phenomena, we need to develop difference models, especially, discrete integrable systems.
+To describe these discrete phenomena, we need to develop difference models, in particular, discrete integrable systems.

-On the other hand, even in the macrophysics where the continuous differential systems are still in the dominant position, the discrete integrable systems also play a more and more important role, due to the fast development of the computer science which makes most of the continuous differential systems can be successfully solved numerically where the continuous variables have to be discretized.
+On the other hand, even in macrophysics, where continuous differential systems are still in the dominant position, discrete integrable systems also play a more important role, due to the rapid development of computer science, which enables most of the continuous differential systems can be successfully solved numerically where the continuous variables have to be discretized.